Alex is the founder and director of ScottWhitbyStudio, and works personally on all the projects in the studio.

 Ming was awarded the Unlimited Doha Design Prize 2016 for her involvement in ScottWhitbyStudio's proposal 'City of Play'.

-She has taken the lead on ScottWhitbyStudio's work with London charity The Simon Community and has led concept to completion on ScottWhitbyStudio's Mavericks installation for the Royal Academy.
+She led on the studio's work with London charity The Simon Community and saw the Mavericks installation for the Royal Academy from concept to completion.
 More recently she has worked with the local community in Winchester to repurpose the underused public gateway, St Maurice's Covert.
 This has spearheaded a number of other public realm projects including the Greening of Cheapside and increasing the urban clarity at St Pauls, both in the City of London.

-Jaahid graduated in 2015 from The Sir John Cass Faculty of Art, Architecture & Design at London Metropolitan University with a BA (Hons) in Architecture.
+Jaahid completed his Masters at the London School of Architecture, having graduated in 2015 with BA (Hons) in Architecture from The Cass School of Architecture.
 He has extensive design experience that has been integral to many projects at ScottWhitbyStudio.

 Architect - AdjoubeiScottWhitbyStudio - Russia

-She has worked on the Victoria Gardens public realm proposal, and St Maurice’s Covert the Nikola-Lenivets Art Park Development Strategy, Cultural Centre in Kaluga and San Stefano historic house reconstruction project in Greece.
+Mary has worked on both the Victoria Gardens public realm proposal and St Maurice’s Covert in UK, along with the Nikola-Lenivets Art Park Development Strategy in Russia, a Cultural Centre in Kaluga and the San Stefano historic house reconstruction project in Greece.